michellemtchai/openai-text-prompts/README.md

 docker-compose up
 ```

-You should be able to view the app in your browser of choice at:
+Once everything has been compiled, you should be able to view the app in your browser of choice.
+Your terminal will tell you the URL.
+It's usually:

 ```
 http://localhost:3000